 You are not obliged to file a tax return unless requested to do so by Revenue.
-We may request a return where:
+You can use the Form 12 to claim:

 - a taxable non-PAYE income of €5,000 or less (where the gross non-PAYE income is €30,000 or less)

-- requested Revenue to reduce your annual PAYE tax credits and rate band entitlements so that the tax due on your non-PAYE income is deducted by your employer or pension provider.
+- asked Revenue to collect any tax due by reducing your tax credits and rate band entitlements.
+(The tax due on your non-PAYE income is deducted by your employer or pension provider.)